sekilab/RoadDamageDetector/README.md

 ********

 # News
+[2021-05-23]: **Data Article for RDD2020**: The article providing the details of Road Damage Dataset 2020(RDD2020) accepted for publication in Data-in-Brief journal, can be accessed [here](https://www.sciencedirect.com/science/article/pii/S2352340921004170)!

 [2021-03-23]: IEEE Big Data Cup - GRDDC 2020: The proceedings for [2020 IEEE International Conference on Big Data, Atlanta, GA, USA](http://bigdataieee.org/BigData2020/BigDataCupChallenges.html) are available now!
 The published version of the paper summarizing GRDDC'2020 can be accessed [here](https://ieeexplore.ieee.org/document/9377790)!

 [2021-03-19]: [RDD2020 dataset](https://data.mendeley.com/datasets/5ty2wb6gvg/1) is now available at Mendeley in a citable and easy to share form!